Rails Console Cheatsheet

 => ["/Users/etti/.rbenv/versions/3.2.1/lib/ruby/gems/3.2.0/gems/devise-4.8.1/lib/devise/models/confirmable.rb", 79]

-In the normal shell, you can take the path output, use vscode to open up the source code file and then head down to the line number given.
+Back in the normal shell, you can then use bundler to open the gems source code and then navigate to the file and line number obtained from the previous command

 NOTE: To open up a gem's source code in general can run [ gem open gem_name ] or [ bundle open gem_name ] depending on what tool is managing the dependency.